giggi0x00/Bitlocker-SPI-TPM-Key-sniffing/README.md

 This project was ispired by  : https://pulsesecurity.co.nz/articles/TPM-sniffing.
 Thanks!

 The SPI protocol is based on 4 signals, SPI CLK, SPI MISO, SPI MOSI and SPI CS.
-The data goes in and out using MISO and MOSI and the slave is selected by pulling down the signal SPI CS.
+The dataes go in and out using MISO and MOSI and the slave is selected by pulling down the signal SPI CS.

 SPI CS   <--------> SPI CS <br/>
 SPI MOSI ---------> SPI MOSI<br/>